Using the Mobile device monitoring dashboard

 Key visualizations:

-• Low memory alerts: Number of devices with under 1 GB of free memory.
+• Low memory alerts: View the number of devices with under 1 GB of free memory.
 These devices are more prone to app crashes or unresponsiveness.

 • Memory trend chart: See how memory availability changes over time to spot emerging capacity issues.